-Placement info for advisors—summer and fall 2021
+Placement info for advisors—spring 2022

 All new entering students, including transfer students, regardless of prior college chemistry credit at the 100 level, must take this exam in order to enroll in CHEM-C 105.
 Continuing students without CHEM-C 101 (or equivalent) credit are also required to take the exam in order to enroll in CHEM-C 105.
-Continuing students with CHEM-101 credit (with a grade of C or higher, not C–) within the past three semesters are not required to take the chemistry placement exam (CPE).
+Continuing students with CHEM-101 credit (with a grade of C or higher, not C–) within the past three semesters are not required to take the Chemistry Placement Exam (CPE).

 What are the prerequisites for CHEM-C 105?

 The minimum prerequisites for enrollment in CHEM-C 105 are one year of high school chemistry and two years of high school algebra.
 If these prerequisites have not been met by the student, then the student must enroll in CHEM-C 101.
 The widely available course Integrated Chemistry and Physics (ICP) does not meet the requirement for one year of high school chemistry.
 Credit earned by completion of CHEM-C 101 (or a higher level chemistry course, except CHEM-C 110/115) with a grade of C or better (not C–) within the past 18 months meets the chemistry prerequisite requirement.
-Students who completed CHEM-C 101 more than 18 months ago must take and pass the chemistry placement exam before they are allowed to take CHEM-C 105.
+Students who completed CHEM-C 101 more than 18 months ago must take and pass the Chemistry Placement Exam before they are allowed to take CHEM-C 105.

 What are the placement exam scores needed to enroll in the chemistry options?

-The placement process involves achieving qualifying scores both on the CPE and the math placement exam (MPE) based on ALEKS and SAT/ACT math scores.
+The placement process involves achieving qualifying scores both on the CPE and the Math Placement Exam (MPE) based on ALEKS and SAT/ACT math scores.

 Recommended to CHEM-C 105: A CPE score of 20 or higher and an ALEKS MPE score of 62 or higherwith an SAT/ACT score of 520/19.